 Some certificate programs may require a course or courses in group and interpersonal communication.
 The coursework in these programs often involves training in basic medical emergency techniques and medical problem-solving in crisis situations.
 Typical emergency department technician courses might include the following:

 - Phlebotomy methods

 Employment Outlook and Salary Info

 Graduates of an emergency department technician program are qualified to seek positions at hospitals as emergency room technicians or ER technicians.
-Figures for ER technicians were not available from the U.S. Bureau of Labor Statistics (www.bls.gov), but employment in the closely related emergency medical technician and paramedic category is projected to increase 24% from 2014-2024.
+Figures for ER technicians were not available from the U.S. Bureau of Labor Statistics (www.bls.gov), but employment in the closely related emergency medical technician and paramedic category is projected to increase 7% from 2018-2028.
 Growth will be driven by an increased number of medical emergencies in the aged requiring emergency room care.
-The BLS stated in May 2015 that these workers made a median annual salary of $31,980.
+The BLS stated that as of May 2018 these workers made a median annual salary of $34,320.

 Continuing Education Information

 As of December 2010, a standardized certification or license for emergency department technicians or emergency room technicians wasn't available.
 If they haven't done so already, ER technicians may obtain certification by training as an EMT and then passing a certification exam.
 States may offer their own exam or accept the National Registry of Emergency Medical Technicians' exam.
 Most states require certification renewal every 2-3 years.

 Emergency department technician training is available in the form of a certificate program.
 Students will learn the essentials of the role in courses such as basic life support and EKG fundamentals.